 What questions have you asked about your loved ones suicide?

 I lost my husband to suicide in 2005.
 A question I constantly asked was: “could something or someone have stopped him?”
-Today in 2016 I am not obsessing over that inquiry any longer.
+Today, I am not obsessing over that inquiry any longer.
 I now believe I did everything I possibly could to help him.
 Sadly, it was Steve’s choice to end his life.
 I don’t believe anyone could have made him change his mind.

 Steve was not a depressed individual.
 On the contrary, he was optimistic and filled with faith.
 We both experienced our truest happiness when we met and married in 1995.